junxit/us-congress-bills-114/metadata.md

 - 2016-09-15 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-351.
 - 2016-09-15 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-351.
 - 2016-09-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 629.
+- 2016-12-01 — Amendment SA 5123 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Amendment SA 5123 proposed by Senator Sullivan for Senator Burr. (consideration: CR S6679-6680; text: CR S6679-6680) In the nature of a substitute.
+- 2016-12-01 — Amendment SA 5124 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Amendment SA 5124 proposed by Senator Sullivan for Senator Burr. (consideration: CR S6680; text: CR S6680) To amend the title.
+- 2016-12-01 — Measure laid before Senate by unanimous consent. (consideration: CR S6679-6680; text of measure as reported in Senate: CR S6679)
+- 2016-12-01 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2016-12-01 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2016-12-01 — Senate amendment agreed to: Amendment SA 5123 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Senate amendment agreed to: Amendment SA 5124 agreed to in Senate by Unanimous Consent.
+- 2016-12-01 — Senate amendment proposed (on the floor): Amendment SA 5123 proposed by Senator Sullivan for Senator Burr.(consideration: CR S6679-6680; text: CR S6679-6680)
+- 2016-12-01 — Senate amendment proposed (on the floor): Amendment SA 5124 proposed by Senator Sullivan for Senator Burr.(consideration: CR S6680; text: CR S6680)
+- 2016-12-01 — Senate amendment submitted
+- 2016-12-01 — Senate amendment submitted
+- 2016-12-01 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S6679)